Tomaltach/UsefulProjects/README.md

-PrimeNumbers
+UsefulProjects
 ============

-Prime Numbers.
+Prime Numbers;
 To show all Prime Numbers and to show their positions on the number line.